 I love my Keurig coffee maker, which allows me to welcome a large batch of friends and serve each the coffee they prefer, from French roast to French vanilla.

 Bed Bath & Beyond is Keurig heaven.
 In addition to all the Keurig coffee makers, the store sells K-cup coffee.
 Better still is their selection of accessories, such as refillable K-cups.

 I love the scent and look of candles, but the Yankee Candle store in my mall closed years ago.

-At Bed Bath & Beyond, you can find a variety of Yankee Candle products in plenty of scents (think fragrances like Vanilla Cupcake and Bahama Breeze), sizes and shapes.
+At Bed Bath & Beyond, you can find a variety of Yankee Candle products in plenty of sizes, shapes and scents (think fragrances like Vanilla Cupcake and Bahama Breeze).